PRKille/programming-language-selector/README.md

 ## Setup/Installation Requirements

+1. Cloning
   * _First, clone this repository to your desktop by opening your terminal and entering the prompt "cd desktop" followed by pressing the enter(return) key.
-Then type "git clone" followed by the URL to this repository and press enter(return) again._
+Then type "git clone https://github.com/PRKille/programming-language-selector.git" and press enter(return) again._
   * _Navigate to the programming-language-selector folder in either your terminal or by double clicking the folder on your desktop._
   * _Next open the index.html file in any web browser you choose._
   * _Enjoy discovering the programming language for you!_
+2. Download
+  * _In a web browswer navigate to https://github.com/PRKille/programming-language-selector.git._
+  * _Click the green "Clone or download" button and selct "Download ZIP"_
+  * _Open the file and double click the "index.html" file to open the quiz!_
+3. GitHub Pages
   * _You may also view the page by [clicking here](PRKille.github.i0/programming-language-selector)._

-## Known Bugs

-1. Displays first question above current question after second press of "Try again" and third submittal of first question.
-If continued also displays opening headers upon reaching result.

 ## Technologies Used

-_Git, HTML, CSS (Bootstrap), JavaScript (jQuery)_
+_Git, HTML, CSS, Bootstrap, JavaScript, jQuery_

-### License
+### Legal
+This software is produced under the MIT license.
 Copyright (c) 2020 **_Patrick Kille_**